 New Mexico – No legislation

-New York PASSED New law now requires all temporary and permanent dwellings in New York City to install an operable combustible gas detector that wirelessly connects to the gas company as of Jan.
-2024.
+New York – PASSED New law now requires all temporary and permanent dwellings in New York City to install a natural gas detector by May 1, 2025.
+Alarms should be labeled to meet the UL1484 Standard.
 Click here for details: NYC LL157

 North Dakota – No legislation